-As a follow up to the Climate Leadership and Community Protection Act (Climate Act), signed into law in 2019, New York State's Climate Action Council (the Council) prepared a Final Scoping Plan that was released to the public in final form in early 2023.
-The Final Scoping Plan acknowledges that climate change "is adversely affecting economic well-being, public health, natural resources, and the environment of New York."
-The Plan identifies Greenhouse Gas Emission mitigate and adaptation and resilience planning as the primary focus of future changes the State will promote through current and future regulatory and programmatic actions.
+As a follow up to the Climate Leadership and Community Protection Act, signed into law in 2019, New York State's Climate Action Council prepared a Final Scoping Plan that was released to the public in final form in early 2023.
+The Final Scoping Plan acknowledges that climate change

+"is adversely affecting economic well-being, public health, natural resources, and the environment of New York."
+The Plan identifies Greenhouse Gas Emission mitigation, adaptation, and resilience planning as the primary focus of future changes the State will promote through current and future regulatory and programmatic actions.